AI for Education

 Discovering Breakthrough Ideas.
 Big, ambitious ideas have the power to transform learning, address persistent achievement gaps, and spark systemic change.
 By identifying and supporting big thinkers and bold innovations early, Renaissance Philanthropy can help launch and amplify their impact through partnerships and additional investment.
 This approach ensures that funding drives ambitious solutions that improve education at scale.

 Incubating Ambitious Initiatives.
 Innovations need the time, resources, and guidance to grow from vision to reality.
-By supporting early-stage projects, we can help developers refine their innovative approaches, build stronger teams and partnerships, and ensure that their work not only succeeds but also scales and attracts the investment needed for lasting, system-wide impact.
+Through both strategic collaboration and direct technical support via our Engineering Hub, we help organizations refine their innovative approaches, build stronger teams and partnerships, and ensure that their work not only succeeds but also scales and attracts the investment needed for lasting, system-wide impact.

 Active Projects